bwsw/sj-platform/SJDocs/source/Glossary.rst

 :Provider: The service provider for input data transformation into a stream.

-:Shift: Windown sliding in a period of time (multiple of a batch).
+:Shift: Window sliding in a period of time (multiple of a batch).
 It can be less than a window size, and in this case the data will be duplicated.

 :Storage state service: A service storing data state in a stream; is performed together with the checkpoint.